isomerpages/ema-ei/_energy-innovation-2022/event-materials/3-discussion-panel-2.md

 ---
-title: Decarbonisation Workshop
+title: Discussion Panel 2 - Pathways and Strategies for Technology Translation & Commercialisation
-permalink: /energy-innovation-2021/event-materials/decarbonisation-workshop/
+permalink: /energy-innovation-2022/event-materials/discussion-panel-2-pathways-and-strategies-for-technology-translation-commercialisation/
-third_nav_title: Energy Innovation 2021
+third_nav_title: Energy Innovation 2022
 ---
 Low-carbon technological solutions such as hydrogen and carbon capture, utilisation and storage (CCUS) will play an important role in our transition to a low-carbon future.
 In this workshop, speakers will share on the technologies, capabilities and initiatives in Singapore's decarbonisation scene.